 Inspired by the work of Nielsen, we obtain the following result: UC-secure asymmetric PAKE is impossible to achieve in the NPRO model.
-Namely, we show that due to the adaptive nature of the server compromise attack, the simulator needs to commit to a password file without knowing the password that the file is containing.
-When the attacker tries to reconstruct the file from the true password, since accessing the external oracle is sufficient to compute the file, the simulator merely learns the true password but cannot influence the computation of the file anymore.
+The intuition is as follows: due to the adaptive nature of the server compromise attack, the simulator needs to commit to a password file without knowing the password that the file contains.
+The attacker can now test whether some password is contained in the simulated file.
+Since accessing the external oracle is sufficient to compute this test, the simulator merely learns the tested password but cannot influence the outcome of the test.

 While the result itself is not very surprising, we stress that the techniques to prove it are actually completely different from the techniques used by Nielsen [Nie02].
-In the case of non-committing encryption, the proof technique is to let the simulator commit to "too many" ciphertexts such that there simply does not exist a secret key of reasonable size to explain all these ciphertexts later.
-However, in asymmetric PAKE the situation is quite different, since there exists only one file per password.
-Indeed, there is a bit more hope for a simulator of asymmetric PAKE to actually find a good password file if he only guesses the password correctly.
+For non-committing encryption, their strategy is to let the simulator commit to "too many" ciphertexts such that there simply does not exist a secret key of reasonable size to explain all these ciphertexts later.
+However, in asymmetric PAKE there exists only one password file at the server.
+And indeed, there is a bit more hope for a simulator of asymmetric PAKE to actually find a good password file if he only guesses the password correctly.
 Our formal argument thus heavily relies on the fact that, in the UC model, the simulator does not have an arbitrary amount of runtime to simulate the password file.
-We formally prove that, with very high probability, he will exhaust before finding a good file.
+We formally prove that, with high probability, he will exhaust before finding a good file.